childshc-github/PDB_API_Editor/README.md

 ### Usage
 - By altering the query_category and query_item, any Entry Attributes can be retrieved and appended to a tsv file.
+- Edit the fileloc variable to designate the name and location of the SASA tsv output file